ipilcher/fdf/doc/ipset-filter.md

 # ipset create HDHR_CLIENTS hash:ip,port timeout 0 hashsize 64
 ```

+> **NOTES:**
+>
-> **NOTE:** `timeout 0` sets the default timeout of set entries to zero, which
+> * `timeout 0` sets the default timeout of set entries to zero, which
 >   means that entries will not be automatically removed from the set.
 The set
-> default doesn't matter, because the IP set filter will explicitly the timeout
+>   default doesn't matter, because the IP set filter will set explicitly the
-> of each entry that it adds, but some timeout value must be specified in order
+>   timeout value of each entry that it adds, but some timeout value must be
-> to create a set with timeout support.
+>   specified in order to create a set with timeout support.
 >
-> `hashsize 64` creates a set with the smallest possible initial memory
+> * `hashsize 64` creates a set with the smallest possible initial memory
 >   footprint.
 The kernel will automatically expand the set if its initial size
 >   is inadequate, and `64` will almost certainly be adequate for any home
 >   network, so this is the recommended size.

 Once created, the set can be displayed.